International Workshop on

 Ludovico Iovino Gran Sasso Science Institute (Italy)

-Istvan David University of Montreal (Canada)
+Istvan David McMaster University (Canada)

 Djamel Eddine Khelladi CNRS, IRISA, INRIA, U. Rennes 1 (France)